volmarl/nikonrawconverter/README.md

 - `-T`: Output TIFF format (16-bit)
 - `-w`: Use camera white balance
 - `-q 3`: High-quality AHD interpolation
+- `-c`: Write to stdout (allows redirection to `/tmp/`)

 ### File Handling

-The converter intelligently handles dcraw's output behavior:
+The converter intelligently handles dcraw's output to avoid space issues:

-1. dcraw creates TIFF files in the **same directory** as the input NEF
+1. dcraw outputs to stdout using `-c` flag
+2. Temporary TIFF file is written to `/tmp/` directory (not source location)
+3. This prevents filling up SD cards or external media with large temp files
-2. Temporary TIFF file is automatically cleaned up after conversion
+4. Temporary TIFF file is automatically cleaned up after conversion
-3. Output JPEG is saved to the specified location
+5. Output JPEG is saved to the specified location
-4. Preserves original NEF files (read-only operation)
+6. Preserves original NEF files (read-only operation)

+**Why /tmp/?**
+- Avoids "No space left on device" errors when reading from SD cards
+- System temp directory typically has more available space
+- Automatic cleanup even if process is interrupted

 ### Supported Cameras